Canine Pigment Type Switch

 The ventral promoter (HCP) regulates ASIP expression on the lower body.

 This promoter controls the extension of ventral tan markings.
-The wild type VP2 gives classic tan points.
-The more active VP1 extends these tan markings unto the upper body.
+The wild-type VP2 gives classic tan points.
+The more active VP1 extends these tan markings onto the upper body.

 • Ay or clear sable (VP1-HCP1) gives a predominantly yellow coat with minimal sabling.